slowernews/wisdom-tldr/README.md

 ===
 ###On mastery and humbleness

-RULE: First learn the rules, then break them.
+First learn the rules, then break them.

 > *'Masters are able to ask the kinds of simple questions that most people pass over.'*